 It can happen to the best of us.
-You painstakingly apply your full face of makeup in the morning, but within minutes of walking out the door your face is full of shine – and not the good kind.
-We are talking about that oily face– that unwanted look that happens as the day goes on, targeting your T-Zone, corner of the nose, and ugh – even your chin.
-Your pores naturally release oils that keep your skin from drying out, but when they mix with your makeup you can end up with a shiny mess.
+You painstakingly apply your full face of makeup in the morning, but within minutes of walking out the door your face is full of shine—and not the good kind.
+We are talking about that oily face: that unwanted look that happens as the day goes on, targeting your T-Zone, corner of the nose, and ugh, even your chin, leaving you to wonder, Why is my face so oily?
+Well, your pores naturally release oils that keep your skin from drying out, but when they mix with your makeup you can end up with a shiny mess.

 To help your skin look fresh and shine-free all day long, we’ve got some of our best tips to keep you oil-free and ready to tackle that Instagram that may come your way!

 1. Cleansers: Be sure to check to make sure you’re properly cleansing your face in the morning.
 If you don’t have a cleanser with at least 2% salicylic acid and you’ve got oily skin, you should look into switching to one.
 Salicylic acid will break down the oil your skin produces without over-drying your face.
 Also, wash your hands before you wash your face to avoid putting oils from your fingers onto your skin.

 2. Rubbing Alcohol: Add a very, very small amount of rubbing alcohol to a cotton swab and swipe it over your T-Zone (forehead, nose and chin).
 This will help to take the shine away, but use this sparingly to avoid drying out your face too much.

 3. Mattifying primer: Use a matte face primer before applying foundation (or on its own to keep shine at bay), resulting in much less shine throughout the day.
 It’ll instantly absorb excess oil and give your skin a smooth, velvety finish.